leo-bogert/perfect-flac-encode/README.md

 perfect-flac-encode
 ===================

-# Author:
-	Leo Bogert
-# Version:
-	BETA1 - NOT for productive use!
 # Description:
 	This is an encoder script for EAC "Test & copy image" mode.
 It splits the  WAV image to WAV singletracks and encodes them to flacs.
 	Its goal is to produce perfect FLAC files by verifying checksums in all steps.
 For guaranteeing this, it does the following: